StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Top Takeaways for 2024

-1. Its breadth and depth of services, platforms, investment options, and clear pricing make it one of the best brokers in Canada.
+1. Its breadth and depth of services, platforms, investment options, and clear pricing make it my pick as the best broker in Canada.

 2. Questrade trading fees are transparent, with commission-free ETF buys, $4.95 minimum stock commissions, and discounts available for active traders, with no annual fees.
-We’ll say that again: no annual fees.
+I’ll say that again: no annual fees.

 3. The Questrade Edge desktop and web-based platforms are both highly functional and very satisfying to use.